Mergifyio/mergify/docs/source/getting-started.rst

 - The ``name`` of the rule is not used directly by Mergify, but is really useful when Mergify will report its status and for debugging rules.
-We advise setting an explicity name that makes sense to you.
+We advise setting an explicitly name that makes sense to you.

 - The ``conditions`` defines the list of conditions that a pull request must match in order for the engine to execute the configured actions.
 In this